 Q. Please provide a brief history of the Shire’s formation and what ways you think it benefits the East Arnhem community:

-East Arnhem Shire Council was formed in the 2008 Northern Territory Local Government Reform, which saw 61 Community Government Councils merge to form 8 Shires.
+East Arnhem Regional Council was formed in the 2008 Northern Territory Local Government Reform, which saw 61 Community Government Councils merge to form 8 Shires.
 The Council delivers both Local Government and vital community services in 9 communities of East Arnhem Land.

 I have had a lot of involvement with indigenous people on our region.
 I found that often organisations and companies working in communities try to do a lot of things for indigenous people, without seeking their input or contribution.
-It is part of our role as Councillors on East Arnhem Shire Council to make sure that there is Yolngu (people of East Arnhem Land), Warnanindilyakwan (people of Groote Eylandt) & Balanda (white people) collaboration and involvement in the way we run our communities.
+It is part of our role as Councillors on East Arnhem Regional Council to make sure that there is Yolngu (people of East Arnhem Land), Warnanindilyakwan (people of Groote Eylandt) & Balanda (white people) collaboration and involvement in the way we run our communities.

 I have lived in Yirrkala most of my life with my wife and family.
 My family is a small unit that fits into the bigger family of Yolngu people in East Arnhem Land.
 This is my home.
 Although our communities are far apart, we all have a relationship, our elders and our totems.